Posted in Schools, Then and Now

 Grass Valley Today

-The is located at 4720 Dunkirk Avenue
+The school is located at 4720 Dunkirk Avenue

 Google Maps